-- (i) which has ceased practice; and - (ii) to which the firm's practice is a succeeding practice
+(i) which has ceased practice; and (ii) to which the firm's practice is a su succeeding practice

-The definition of 'Succeeding practice' as set out in the minimum terms and conditions is as follows:
+The definition of 'succeeding practice' as set out in the minimum terms and conditions is as follows:

-"succeeding practice" means a practice that satisfies any one (1) or more of the following conditions in relation to another practice (such other practice being a preceding practice for these purposes):-

-- (i) it is held out as being a successor to the practice or part thereof of the preceding practice by whatever means such holding out occurs, or - (ii) it is conducted by a partnership where half or more of the principals are identical to those persons who were principals of any partnership that conducted the preceding practice, or - (iii) it is conducted by a sole practitioner who was the sole practitioner conducting the preceding practice, or - (iv) it is conducted by a sole practitioner who was one of the principals conducting the preceding practice, or - (v) it is conducted by a partnership in which the sole practitioner conducting the preceding practice is a partner and where no other person has been held out as a successor to the preceding practice, or - (vi) the partnership which, or sole practitioner who, conducts the practice has assumed the liabilities of the preceding practice;

-but notwithstanding the foregoing a practice shall not be treated as a succeeding practice for the purposes of the minimum terms and conditions pursuant to paragraphs (ii), (iii), (iv), (v) or (vi) of this definition if another practice is or was held out by the owner of that other practice as the succeeding practice;
+"succeeding practice" means a practice that satisfies any one (1) or more of the following conditions in relation to another practice (such other practice being a preceding practice for these purposes):- (i) it is held out as being a successor to the practice or part thereof of the preceding practice by whatever means such holding out occurs, or (ii) it is conducted by a partnership where half or more of the principals are identical to those persons who were principals of any partnership that conducted the preceding practice, or (iii) it is conducted by a sole practitioner who was the sole practitioner conducting the preceding practice, or (iv) it is conducted by a sole practitioner who was one of the principals conducting the preceding practice, or ( v ) it is conducted by a partnership in which the sole practitioner conducting the preceding practice is a partner and where no other person has been held out as a successor to the preceding practice, or (vi) the partnership which, or sole practitioner who, conducts the practice has assumed (vi) the liabilities of the preceding practice; but notwithstanding the foregoing a practice shall not be treated as a succeeding practice for the but notwithstanding the foregoing a practice shall not be treated as a succeeding practice for the purposes of the minimum terms and conditions pursuant to paragraphs (ii), (iii), (iv), (v) or (vi) of this definition if another practice is or was held out by the owner of that other practice as the succeeding practice;

-Question 2.1 looks for information on any firms or preceding practice on your headed paper that were not listed in question 1.
+Question 2.1 looks for information on any firms or preceding practice on your headed paper that was not listed in question 1.
 If such firms exist, details should be provided in section 16 and a copy of your letterhead should be provided with the form.